FloKnp/DeepLearningFinal/README.md

 I did not think that creating a chess AI in this way would be so hard.
 The positions are way more complex than I thought, at least I was hoping for the Network to find some sort of similarity between "good" and "bad" positions.
 This kind of approach is rarely used in the creation of competitive engines and now I understand why.
 The common way to do it is to let the AI play against itself, rewarding it for winning and punishing it for loosing.
 But this requires a huge amount of computing power and takes a long time.
 I wanted to try some of the alternatives which in the end did not work out too well.

 This is the jupyter notebook I used for the project: https://colab.research.google.com/drive/1ScKOzKAngA1HoU_pfJbp58ujIdrxA6Sb
+It has been changed a lot during the process of the project.

 ![Chess01](https://user-images.githubusercontent.com/91910483/207732119-4814826f-dca6-45c5-ba53-85813c925fec.PNG)
 ![chess02](https://user-images.githubusercontent.com/91910483/207732137-7dcc8768-075f-4ba4-ab0c-888f07f55207.PNG)